kkibria/my_cookbook/src/topics/text-content.md

 ### Setup github to pick up the branch and folder
-In github repo settings go to `github pages` and branch to `gh-pages` and change folder to `docs` and note the public url they provide for the site.
+In github repo settings go to `github pages` and setup branch to `gh-pages` and change folder to `docs` and note the public url they provide for the site.